-Provided as student requests or "at risk" reports warrant

-Referral to our campus pastor, telehealth options, or an external counseling service if a student is in need of counseling or mental health assistance.
+- Provided as student requests or "at risk" referred to as the "academic alert" reports warrant - Referral to our campus pastor, telehealth options, or an external counseling service if a student is in need of counseling or mental health assistance.
 All students should be directed to the Student Life office for any counseling needs.